 2.1.
-About the Carbon Capture, Use and Storage Hubs and Technologies Program - CCUS Hubs Stream - grant opportunity
+About the Carbon Capture, Use and Storage Hubs and Technologies Program - CCUS Technologies Stream - grant opportunity

-The \$100 million Carbon Capture, Use and Storage Hubs and Technologies Program - CCUS Hubs Stream (the Hubs stream) will run over 10 years from 2021-22 to 2030-31.
-Funding of up to \$100 million will be available in this funding round.
-The Hubs stream will focus on the design and construction of shared CCUS infrastructure between multiple co-located emitters and viable CO2 storage sites.
+The \$150 million Carbon Capture, Use and Storage Hubs and Technologies Program - CCUS Technologies Stream (the Technologies stream) will run over 10 years from 2021-22 to 2030-31.
+Funding of up to \$150 million will be available in this funding round.
+Further funding rounds may be announced at a later date.
+The Technologies stream will focus on supporting collaboration and innovation in CCUS technologies and the identification and development of viable CO2 storage sites, especially where these may support development of Clean Hydrogen Industrial Hubs or clean LNG production facilities.